digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 Download
 ========

 You can download the `latest version <https://bintray.com/api/v1/content/digitalassetsdk/DigitalAssetSDK/com/daml/java/codegen/$latest/codegen-$latest.jar?bt_package=sdk-components>`__  of the Java codegen.
+Make sure the Java codegen version is the same as the SDK version you are using (see :ref:`assistant-manual-managing-releases`).

 .. _daml-codegen-java-running: